dbstutz/askiq-temp/scraper/README.md

-# CampusQA Scraper
+# AskIQ Scraper

-This directory contains the web scraping components for the CampusQA project.
+This directory contains the web scraping components for the AskIQ project.

 ## Setup